ngworker/lumberjack-next/CONTRIBUTING.md

 ## Creating new applications

-In this workspace we have chosen to use the **npm nx preset** which has the following layout:
+In this workspace we have chosen to use the `npm` Nx preset which has the following workspace layout:

 ```json
   "workspaceLayout": {